 Once we are at the quick service location we notify the staff of the food allergy.
 The staff sometimes speaks to the chef on our behalf and sometimes the chef comes out to speak to us directly.
 This allows us to to confirm that the quick service meal will be safe for Elizabeth.
 This process certainly takes longer than the normal quick service dining experience, but we are grateful that we can get help finding food.

 I asked about corn-free options for different quick service restaurants and received a reply within 48 hours.
 This sometimes works, but many times we are told to talk to staff on-site since product changes can occur.

-- You can bring your own safe food or snacks into the parks – Even though we fly to Disney World and Disneyland I still pack safe snacks, cereals and ketchup and use those throughout the trip.
+Even though we fly to Disney World and Disneyland I still pack safe snacks, cereals and ketchup to use throughout the trip.
 We also order food from Garden Grocer to have additional safe food options.

 Dealing with food allergies at Disney World and Disneyland is so much easier than when we travel anywhere else.
 Disney chefs and cast members are well trained in food allergies and try to accommodate with available options.
 The food allergy accommodations aren’t always a perfect substitution, but on our many trips we have had very good experiences.